SEmotion/2020/website/call.md

 will be distributed to workshop participants and will be invited to be included in a workshop proceedings published in the ACM and IEEE CS Digital Libraries.

+You can download the PDF version of this CfP [here](SEmotion19.pdf).

 ## Dates

 *   Paper submissions: 1&nbsp;February 2019